intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/kernels/docs/kernel_desc/eltwise_injector.md

 ```

 ##### alpha,beta,scale meaning
-these 3 params only used in quantize,dequantize,linear,relu.
+these 3 params are only used in quantize, dequantize, linear, relu.
-The quantize's mathematical definition is fp32=saturate(round(int8/scale+zero_point)) and the dequantize's mathematical definition is int8=(fp32-zero_point)*scale.In these two operators,alpha represent zero_point,scale represent scale and beta is useless.
+The quantize's mathematical definition is fp32=saturate(round(int8/scale+zero_point)) and the dequantize's mathematical definition is int8=(fp32-zero_point)*scale.
+In these two operators,alpha represents zero_point, scale represents scale and beta is unused.
-The mathematical definition of linear is y=αx+β.attr's alpha represent alpha,beta represent beta and scale is useless.
+The mathematical definition of linear is y=αx+β. attr's alpha represents alpha, beta represents beta and scale is unused.
-The relu's mathematical definition is as follow,attr's alpha represent alpha,beta and scale are useless.
+The relu's mathematical definition is as follow, attr's alpha represents alpha, beta and scale are unused.
 ![](../imgs/relu_formula.svg)

 <a name="raAMd"></a>
 #### operator_desc.hpp
-Add a new member `apply_postops_list_`store the `postop_attr` which user want to apply.
+The member `apply_postops_list_`store the `postop_attr` which user want to apply.
 ```cpp
 class operator_desc {
  public: